ellisonbg/py4science/book/getting_started.rst

 favorite locations, use aliases for often typed commands, use command completion, history and other readline features.
-The "I" in IPython stands for *Interactive* and it is a Python shell on steroids, integrating all the features from the standard python interpreter with all the desirable features just mentioned, and more.
+The "I" in IPython stands for *Interactive* and it is a Python shell on steroids, integrating all the features from the standard python shell with all the desirable features just mentioned, and more.

 For many people who do scientific computing in Python as part of their research or employment, an open IPython shell is as much a feature of